josephbakarji/ml4science/content/notes/05_svd/svd_demo.md

 \end{align*}
 $$

-where $\bar{\mathbf{x}}$ is the mean of the data.
+where $$\bar{\mathbf{x}}$$ is the mean of the data.
 Having centered the data, it is often useful to normalize the data as well, ensuring that each feature has a unit variance.
 This step is particularly important when the features are measured in different units or have different scales.

 $$
 \begin{align*}